-There are some aggregate functions that have meaning only for certain kinds of data.
+Some aggregate functions have meaning only for certain kinds of data.
 For example, you can use SUM and AVG with numeric columns only.

 However, you can use MIN to find the lowest value-the one closest to the beginning of the alphabet-in a character type column: